VanEend/Bachelorarbeit_Messwagen/README.md

 - Pathways; used to create a temperature and relative air humidity pathway along the long route
 - Reference_Station_Zollikofen; used to create graphs to visualise climatic conditions during measurement period at the reference station Zollikofen from MeteoSwiss
 - Statistics; used to determine statistics of the long route

-### vingettes_julia

-This file contains dataset needed and the file to create the height profile in Julia.
-- The dataset *Distanz_&_Hohe_GR_2* contains the same information as the dataset *Distanz_&_Hohe_GR*
-- The file *Height_Profile_Julia* generates the height profile along the long route of temperature and air humidity
-- Inside the folder the images are saved separately as well

 **Status: 26.05.2025**